 Chateau La Tour Figeac History, Overview

-Until the late 1800’s, Chateau La Tour Figeac was an important part of the massive, 200 hectare, St. Emilion estate, Chateau Figeac.
+Until the late 1800s, Chateau La Tour Figeac was an important part of the massive, 200 hectares, St. Emilion estate, Chateau Figeac.
 For numerous reasons, Figeac divided and sold their land in multiple transactions in the late nineteenth century.

 Today, Figeac is 37 hectares, which is a lot less than the original vineyard size of 200 hectares.
 In 1876 Figeac sold numerous parcels from their estate.
 A few years later, in 1879, once again more vines were sold.
-In the transaction of 1879, some of the land was purchased by the Corbière family.
+In the transaction of 1879, some of the lands were purchased by the Corbière family.
 Those vineyards were used to create Chateau La Tour Figeac.

 In 1881, similar to what just took place at Figeac, Chateau La Tour Figeac was split in two.
 Fifty percent continued to exist as La Tour Figeac and the remaining 50% of the vineyard became La Tour du Pin Figeac.

 Chateau La Tour Figeac is owned and managed by the Rettenmaier family.
 The Rettenmaier family purchased the estate in 1973, shortly after their friends, the von Neipperg family bought Chateau Canon La Gaffeliere.
 The vineyards are located in a very good Saint Emilion terroir.

 As you can see, they have some well-known neighbors with Chateau Figeac to the south, Chateau Cheval Blanc to the east, and to the north and west, you find the Pomerol appellation just a few rows of vines away.
 Otto Rettenmaier is in charge of the estate today.

 Chateau La Tour Figeac Vineyards, Terroir, Grapes, Winemaking